calderwoodra/blog/what_is_intelligence/README.md

 reach impressive milestones in due time.
 But those who are able to form new thoughts and (re)discover new ideas on their own tend to progress, learn and master faster.

-Possible manifestations:
+## Possible manifestations
 - Can push conversations forward in interesting ways, discuss abstract topics
-- Can create/discover "new" ideas
 - Can do pretty much anything to an above-average level
-- Does impressive things
+- Does impressive things, especially as perceived by others with some mastery in the same domain

-## Anti-manifestations
+## Possible anti-manifestations
 - Up to date on all the latest news but really just the headlines
     - discipline and motivation isn't needed - it's many people's jobs to make it as easy for you to stay up to date
     - if you can't ever create and infer new information on the topic (i.e. just rattle off the headlines), you're not